Python-SIP/sip/sphinx/directives.rst

 This directive is used to specify the name of a module and a number of other attributes.  ``name`` may contain periods to specify that the module is part of a Python package.

+``keyword_arguments`` specifies the default level of support for Python keyword arguments.
+See the :fanno:`KeywordArgs` annotation for an explaination of the possible values and their effect.
+If it is not specified then the value implied by the (deprecated) :option:`-k <sip -k>` command line option is used.

 ``language`` specifies the implementation language of the library being wrapped.
 Its value is either ``"C++"`` (the default) or ``"C"``.